Hydroxychloroquine, as coronavirus treatment, may be bad for your eyes

 Aside from treating autoimmune diseases such as lupus and rheumatoid arthritis, the two drugs once were regularly prescribed to prevent and treat malaria.
 Malaria is a mosquito-borne, potentially fatal disease that’s common in Africa and Asia.

-As the American Academy of Ophthalmology (AAO) and many other medical groups point out, there’s no scientific evidence that either hydroxychloroquine or chloroquine is effective in treating COVID-19.
+There is no scientific evidence that either hydroxychloroquine or chloroquine is effective in treating COVID-19.

 A study published in April 2020 suggests that hydroxychloroquine, prescribed with or without the antibiotic azithromycin, decreases neither COVID-19 death rates nor the need for mechanical breathing help.